 Operator based install

-To disable the telemetry integration with Pure1, you have to add the following section in your StorageCluster spec
+To enable the metrics collector and telemetry integration with Pure1, add the following section in your StorageCluster spec:

 DaemonSet based install

-To disable telemetry integration for DaemonSet based install, simply remove the
+To disable the metrics collector and telemetry integration for DaemonSet based install, remove the

 telemetry container from the Portworx DaemonSet.